 In 1998 the Sheriff went to the Justice Department in Washington D.C. to be briefed on the growing national concern regarding terrorist activities and weapons of mass destruction.
 Since then he has become a leader in Homeland Security issues and has brought together public safety officials from Local, State and Police, Fire Services, Immigration and Customs Enforcement (ICE), National Guard, Coast Guard, FBI, TSA, other federal agencies, EMS and hospital groups, along with stakeholders from the private sector to form the Bristol County Homeland Security Task Force with the mission of training and preparing Bristol County to have the ability to develop and implement a cohesive response to a critical incident.
 It has always been the Sheriff’s belief that Public Safety First Responder Groups can best serve the community when working in a collaborative effort.
 The Sheriff has been invited to address groups throughout the country on the subject of anti-terrorism.
 The Bristol County Homeland Security Task Force meets monthly and has coordinated several major training exercises throughout the County.

-A certified Explosive Detection canine (Bomb Dog) was added to the BCSO K-9 Division as a component of the Response Plan.
-Through grant funding, Sheriff Hodgson designed and purchased a state-of-the-art Mobile Command Unit (Incident Command Center) that contains a sophisticated communication platform and other equipment that is available to every community in the County.
-Incident Command Center training for Police, Fire and Public Safety agencies is on-going.
+Sheriff Hodgson designed and purchased a state-of-the-art Mobile Command Unit (Incident Command Center) that contains a sophisticated communication platform and other equipment that is available to every community in the County.
+Incident Command Center training for Police, Fire and Public Safety agencies is on-going, as is planning, implementation, and after action reports for table top exercises for Bristol County cities and towns.

 School Programs: Sheriff Hodgson believes that early childhood intervention is the key to reducing the high rate of recidivism.
 He therefore has aggressively sought grant funding and implemented several school and youth programs, all of which have proven to be highly successful.
 SLAM (Students Learning a Message) provides the opportunity for student classes to be brought in to the facility for a tour and a presentation by inmates.
 CHOICES – inmates are taken to schools around the County to speak with students about the importance of making good choices.
 SAFE TO LEARN – provides training to school department staff, parents and students on proactive and reactive responses to school incidents involving violence or hostage situations.
 School audits and risk assessment are also provided as part of the program.
 N.B.
 JUVENILE COURT – designed to help teenagers overcome drug addiction, provided financial support and a full time coordinator.
 School training programs include Bullying Programs for school staff, students and parents.
 The I-SAFE program introduces teachers, administrators and students to internet safety and the many dangers children may be exposed to in Cyber Space.
 The program has been expanded to include I-SHIELD training for law enforcement personnel, enhancing training opportunities for the I-SAFE program in all communities.
 BCSO K-9 Unit demonstrations are frequently provided for children at schools and public safety events throughout the county.